michaljerabek/UXN/README_EN.md

     <li>
         <code>UXN-sliding--vertical</code> (<code>slidingVertical</code>):
         <br> - It allows custom control of opening submenus.
-In case that a submenu has a <code>UXN-sliding--vertical</code> class, the submenu is opened without having to stop the mouse, if mouse is moving vertically.
+In case that a submenu has a <code>UXN-sliding--vertical</code> class, the submenu is opened without having to stop the mouse, if the mouse is moving vertically.
     </li>

     <li>
         <code>UXN-sliding--horizontal</code> (<code>slidingHorizontal</code>):
         <br> - It allows custom control of opening submenus.
-In case that a submenu has a <code>UXN-sliding--horizontal</code> class, the submenu is opened without having to stop the mouse, if mouse is moving horizontally.
+In case that a submenu has a <code>UXN-sliding--horizontal</code> class, the submenu is opened without having to stop the mouse, if the mouse is moving horizontally.
         </li>
 </ul>

 <p>Classes containing "fading" are important for the correct work of transitions and animations.
-They are mainly used to set the element to <code>overflow: visible;</code>, in order to its closing submenu would be visible.</p>
+They are mainly used to set the element to <code>overflow: visible;</code>, in order to its closing (fading) submenu would be visible.</p>

 <h3>Other</h3>